ma-kjh/CMA/README.md

 Our approach employs the same negmining method as described in [NegLabel](https://github.com/XueJiang16/NegLabel/tree/main).

-The extracted 10,000 texts are located in `./NegLabel/neg_text_10000.npy`
+The extracted 10,000 texts are located in `./NegLabel/neg_text_10000.npy` (Our default prompt is "The nice")

 ## Multi-modal Fine-tuning
 DDP code will be released soon.
 Please stay tuned!